Ames Astrobleme Museum

 On August 18, 2007, Ames citizens celebrated the opening of their astobleme museum describing the meteor’s (estimated to have been the size of a football) impact.

-Ward has drilled successfully in a region known as the Sooner Trend since 1963.
+Ward was among those who drilled successfully in a region known as the Sooner Trend in the early 1960s.

 The panels describe the crater’s formation…and its geological significance, which was revealed by a leading independent producer in the early 1990s.

 One of the videos includes comments from the man who defied the experts and discovered oil in the crater – Enid independent producer Harold Hamm, CEO of Continental Resources.